No Time to Die: Plot

-Bond returns to London seeking to interrogate Blofeld about Obruchev's employer, but Blofeld reportedly only speaks to his psychiatrist, Swann.
-Safin secretly forces Swann to infect herself with a nanobot dose to assassinate Blofeld.
-Meeting Swann in Belmarsh, Bond unknowingly infects himself with the nanobots by touching her.
-Swann is too distressed to confront Blofeld, who confesses to Bond that he planned the explosion at Vesper's grave to make Bond believe that Madeleine betrayed him.
-Enraged, Bond briefly strangles Blofeld, unknowingly allowing the nanobots to enter his system and kill him.
+In London, Bond seeks to interrogate Blofeld in Belmarsh, but Blofeld will only speak to his psychiatrist, Madeleine.
+Safin coerces Madeleine into infecting herself with nanobots to assassinate Blofeld.
+MI6 has Bond visit Blofeld with Madeleine.
+Bond touches Madeleine, unknowingly infecting himself with the nanobots.
+Madeleine, too distressed to face Blofeld, tells Bond she is going "home."
+Blofeld brags to Bond that he planned the ambush at Vesper's grave to make Bond believe Madeleine really betrayed him.
+Enraged, Bond briefly strangles Blofeld, unknowingly killing him with Safin's nanobots.

-Bond tracks Swann to her childhood home in Norway, where they reconcile, and he meets her five-year-old daughter Mathilde.
-Swann insists she is not his child and shares intelligence her father gathered about Safin and the island his family owned.
-The following day, MI6 alert Bond that Ash is approaching, leading to a chase into a nearby forest.
-Bond defeats his thugs and kills Ash, avenging Leiter's death, but Safin abducts Swann and Mathilde.
+Bond reconciles with Madeleine at her childhood home in Norway and meets her five-year-old daughter Mathilde, who Madeleine insists is not Bond's child, despite their resemblance.
+Madeleine shares intelligence that her father gathered about Safin and his family's island.
+MI6 alerts Bond to Ash's approach.
+Ash and his thugs pursue Bond, Mathilde, and Madeleine into a forest.
+Bond orders Madeleine and Mathilde to hide while he confronts Ash over Leiter's death.
+He kills Ash and his men, but Safin kidnaps Madeleine and Mathilde.